 - Phase One: The original nine miles of the trail (Denton Branch Rail Trail), from the DDTC to Swisher Road, was completed in conjunction with the A-train construction in 2011.

 - Phase Two: DCTA completed the four miles from the Hebron Station to Mill and Jones in downtown Lewisville in 2016 (phase two of the first section).
-Plans for the trail from the Highland Village/Lake Lewisville Station to downtown Lewisville are under final review at TxDOT, and construction is expected to begin fall 2018.
+Plans for the trail from the Highland Village/Lake Lewisville Station to downtown Lewisville are under final review at TxDOT, and construction began in winter 2018.

 - Phase Three: The portion of the trail between Swisher Road and the Highland Village/Lake Lewisville Station (which goes over the Lewisville Lake) was completed in summer 2018.